HasanHafizurRahman/facial-authentication-frontend/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to modify and use it for your own purposes.

----

-This README provides clear instructions for setting up and running the frontend part of the facial recognition-based authentication system.